Orcas in popular culture

 In recent years, increased research and the animal's popularity in public venues has brought about a dramatic rehabilitation of the killer whale's image, much as the North American wolf's image has been changed.
 It is now widely seen as a respected predator posing little or no threat to humans.
 The Free Willy films (1993-1997, 2010) present killer whales as victims of captivity, oil spills and poaching, and were influential in changing public attitudes to captive marine mammals.
-Following the success of the first of these, Free Willy, the movie's captive star Keiko was returned to the coast of his native Iceland.
+Following the success of the first of these, Free Willy, the film's captive star Keiko was returned to the coast of his native Iceland.

 English-speaking scientists most often use the term "killer whale", although the term "orca" is increasingly used.
 Killer whale advocates point out it has a long heritage.
 Indeed, the genus name Orcinus means "of the kingdom of the dead".

 Killer whales are apex predators, meaning that they themselves have no natural predators.
 They are sometimes called the wolves of the sea, because they hunt in groups like wolf packs.
 Killer whales hunt varied prey including fish, cephalopods, mammals, sea birds and sea turtles.
 However, different populations or species tend to specialize and some can have a dramatic impact on certain prey species.